 The Tier 1 Bonds are perpetual securities and have no fixed final redemption date.
-However, subject as provided herein and to the Issuer obtaining (in the case of (i) and (ii) below), inter alia, the prior approval of the Swiss Financial Market Supervisory Authority FINMA (the "FINMA"), if then required, the Issuer may redeem the Tier 1 Bonds, in whole but not in part, at their Prevailing Notional Amount (as defined herein) together with any interest accrued thereon: (i) at any time in the six months prior to (and including) the First Reset Date or on each Interest Payment Date thereafter; (ii) upon the occurrence of a Tax Event (as defined herein); or (iii) upon the occurrence of a Regulatory Event (as defined herein).
+However, subject as provided herein and to the Issuer obtaining (in the case of (i) and (ii) below), inter alia, the prior approval of the Swiss Financial Market Supervisory Authority FINMA (the "FINMA"), if then required, the Issuer may redeem the Tier 1 Bonds, in whole but not in part, at their Prevailing Notional Amount (as defined herein) together with any interest accrued thereon: (i) at any time in the six months prior to (and including) the First Reset Date or on each Interest Payment Date thereafter; (ii) upon the occurrence of a Tax Event (as defined herein); (iii) upon the occurrence of a Regulatory Event (as defined herein); or in the case of a Clean-up Call (as described herein).

-If a Contingent Write-down (as defined herein) has not previously occurred and if a Write-down Trigger Event occurs and is continuing on the relevant Subsequent Trigger Test Date (as defined therein), a Contingent Write-down (as defined herein) will occur on the relevant Write-down Date (as defined herein) and the claims of the Holders against the Issuer to receive repayment of the Original Notional Amount (as defined herein) on the Redemption Date (if any) will be reduced by the relevant Write-down Amount (as defined in Condition 8(c) (Write-down Amount)).
-If, following a Contingent Write-down, a further Write-down Trigger Event has occurred and is continuing on the relevant Subsequent Trigger Test Date the claims of the Holders saginst the Issuer to receive repayment of the Prevailing Notional Amount on the Redemption Date (if any) shall be further reduced by the relevant Write-down Amount.
-If a Write-down Amount is equal to the Prevailing Notional Amount, the claims of the Holders will be reduced to zero and the Tier 1 Bonds shall be cancelled.
-A Write-down Trigger Event shall occur where the CET1 Ratio (as defined herein) is less than 5.125 per cent. (the "Write-down Threshold Ratio"), as more fully described in Condition 8(d) (Write-down Trigger Event).
+If a Contingent Write-down (as defined herein) has not previously occurred and if a Write-down Trigger Event occurs and is continuing on the relevant Subsequent Trigger Test Date (as defined therein), a Contingent Write-down (as defined herein) will occur on the relevant Write-down Date (as defined herein) and the claims of the Holders against the Issuer to receive repayment of the Original Notional Amount (as defined herein) on the Redemption Date (if any) will be reduced by the relevant Write-down Amount (as defined herein)).
+If, following a Contingent Write-down, a further Write-down Trigger Event has occurred and is continuing on the relevant Subsequent Trigger Test Date the claims of the Holders against the Issuer to receive repayment of the Prevailing Notional Amount on the Redemption Date (if any) shall be further reduced by the relevant Write-down Amount.
+If AWIte-down Amount is equal to the Prevailing Notional Amount, the claims of the Holders will be reduced to zero and the Tier 1 Bonds shall be cancelled.
+A Write-down Trigger Event shall be cancelled.
+A Write-down Trigger Event shall be cancelled and therein) is less than 5.125 per cent. (the "Write-down Threshold Ratio"), as more fully described in Condition 8(d) (Write-down Trigger Event).